get signed off as fit for work sick pay

 Checklist for receiving sickness benefit:

-7. Explore options for gradual reintegration.
+7. Check options for a gradual return to work.

 FAQ